-- Useful: Does your content provide the answer to a burning question?
-It is based on a popular search term?
+Does your content provide the answer to a burning question?
+Is it based on a popular search term?
 Useful content can also be designed specially to complement your product, such as recipes for your grocery app or kitchen appliance.

-- Entertaining: Whether it’s a funny series of Instagram posts or a dramatic love story masking a commercial over a series of videos, entertaining content keeps the viewer engaged and can help keep them interested as well as apt to share the content.
+Whether it’s a funny series of Instagram posts or a dramatic love story masking a commercial over a series of videos, entertaining content keeps the viewer engaged and can help keep them interested and apt to share the content.

-- Interesting: While this can overlap with entertaining, interesting content strives to be different from content designed to simply entertain.
-It can provide trivia and facts, or simply be a completely different way of creating or delivering content that hasn’t been done before.
+While this can overlap with entertaining, interesting content strives to be different from content designed to simply entertain.
+It can provide trivia and facts or simply be a completely different way of creating or delivering content that hasn’t been done before.

-- Timely: Content that is based around a time period such as the holiday season, a week-long conference, or other occurrence that doesn’t take place year-round.
+Content that is based around a time period, such as the holiday season, a week-long conference, or other occurrences that don’t take place year-round.
 Timely content can have a local angle for certain events or apply to a global audience.

 It’s possible that all of these descriptors could apply to your content.
 But it’s important to focus on one main aspect, such as utility or timeliness, when devising a content plan and implementing it.